LispCookbook/cl-cookbook/scripting.md

 There are 4 situations that unix-opts doesn't handle, but signals conditions for us to take care of:

-* for an unknown argument: an `unknown-option` condition is signaled
+* when it sees an unknown argument, an `unknown-option` condition is signaled.
-* also `missing-arg`
+* when an argument is missing, it signals a `missing-arg` condition.
-* `arg-parser-failed` when, for example, it expected an integer but got text
+* when it can't parse an argument, it signals `arg-parser-failed`.
+For example, if it expected an integer but got text.
-* `missing-required-option`
+* when it doesn't see a required option, it signals `missing-required-option`.

-So, we must create simple functions to handle those conditions, and surround the parsing of the options with an `handler-bind`:
+So, we must create simple functions to handle those conditions, and surround the parsing of the options with an `handler-bind` form:

 ~~~lisp
   (multiple-value-bind (options free-args)